wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-hybrid-cloud-test-environments.md

 ## Web-based line-of-business (LOB) application in a hybrid cloud

-The [web-based LOB application into a hybrid cloud test environment](/documentation/articles/virtual-networks-setup-lobapp-hybrid-cloud-testing) adds a SQL Server 2014 server and an Internet Information Services (IIS) server to the hybrid cloud base configuration.
+The [web-based LOB application in a hybrid cloud test environment](/documentation/articles/virtual-networks-setup-lobapp-hybrid-cloud-testing) adds a SQL Server 2014 server and an Internet Information Services (IIS) server to the hybrid cloud base configuration.
 This creates the infrastructure in which you can deploy and test a tiered, web-based LOB application.

 ## Office 365 Directory Synchronization (DirSync) server in a hybrid cloud